 Norms: Census matched community sample, physical rehabilitation/pain patient sample

 Scoring Options: Q-global™ Scoring & Reporting, Q™ Local Software, Mail-in Scoring Service, Fax-in Service, or PAD

 Publication Date: 2002

-A brief diagnostic tool well-suited for initial intake and outcomes measurement of patients with injuries.
+A brief diagnostic tool well-suited for initial intake and outcomes measurement of patients treated for pain and injury.

-The information provided by the BBHI 2 test can help practitioners obtain a quick yet comprehensive overview of the patient to help in treatment planning and in determining whether the patient may need a more in-depth evaluation by a psychologist.
+The information provided by the BBHI 2 test can help medical professionals obtain a quick yet comprehensive overview of the patient to help in treatment planning and in determining whether the patient may need a more in-depth evaluation by a psychologist.